iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Installed first time and registered brisk walk, next few days nothing.
 Unistalled the Installed again and still not registering brisk walks or steps.
 A good idea but not working.
 Now unable to register as will not accept my Post Code / email address.<br> :date: __2021-01-23 09:01:21__

 > This use to work, it's broken now<br> :date: __2021-01-19 16:37:53__

-> A good app for raising blood pressure, not so good for encouraging walking.
-It seems to forget data despite the update.
-For instance on the day it says 20 minutes, look at your history and it's only 5.<br> :date: __2021-01-19 13:36:30__